vishvAsa/jyotiSham/content/history/equinoctial_records.md

 ## 550 AD - varAhamihira
 - "the Hindu encyclopedist varAhamihira, who was an acute observer, writing around 550 AD states that the spring equinox fell 10′ East of Zeta Piscium in revatI."
 This is ashvinI-reavtI border.

+Pañica Siddhāntika, III, 21 A
+śleṣārdhād āsit yadā nivr̥ttiḥ kiloṣṇakiraṇasya
+Yuktam ayanan tadāsīt sāmpratamayanam punarvasūtaḥ.
+Translation : When the return of the sun towards the south (1.., the summer solstice ) took place from. the middle of Aśleṣa, tbe ayana was right, at the present time ayana begins from Punarvasu.

+Brhat-Samhitā, III, 1
+Asleṣārdhād dakṣiṇam uttaram ayanaṁ raver dhaniṣthādyam
+Nūnaṁ kadācid āsīt yenoktaṁ pūrvaśāstreṣu.

+Translation : The beginning of the southern motion when the sun has passed half of Aśleṣā and the beginning of the northern motion when the sun has passed the beginning of Dhaniṣthā, must have taken place at some epoch; for these are recorded in old treatises.

 {{< figure src="../images/zodiac_history/ce-0499-12-20_revatI_chitrA_equinox_makara-sankramaNa_shroNa-10deg_punarvasU_solstice.png"  >}}